urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 support to [BioD] believing that it would've taken me longer to write something people could use in D.

-## But why Racket and not another language or LISP?
+## Why Racket Not Another Language or Lisp?
 I have experience in functional programming and particularly professional experience with LISPs, I could, therefore, move much faster in it.
 Racket is a good LISP to work in in an unfamiliar domain because it has a